-Other metacognitive strategies that lead to self-directed learners are Note-taking (see organization), One Minute Paper (see feedback & practice), Reflective Writing (nuggets), Exam Wrappers, and Retrospective Post-Assessment.
+Other metacognitive strategies that lead to self-directed learners are Note-taking (see organization), One Minute Paper (see feedback & practice), Reflective Writing (nuggets), Exam Wrappers, Retrospective Post-Assessment.

-This activity is taken from the Thought Vectors in Concept Space syllabus designed by Dr. Gardner Campbell for an undergraduate research and writing course at Virginia Commonwealth University.
+This activity is taken from the Thought Vectors http://thoughtvectors.net/syllabus/, designed by Dr. Gardner Campbell.

-Nuggets: Review The Faculty Patchbook, a collection of faculty authored overviews of specific pedagogical skills.
-Then select one article that resonates with you.
-Select a passage from the article that grabs you in some way and prepare to make that passage as meaningful as possible.
+Nuggets: Check out the Faculty Patchbook, and select an article that resonates with you.
+Take a passage from the article that grabs you in some way and make that passage as meaningful as possible.

 It could be a passage that puzzles you, or intrigues you, or resonates strongly with you.
 It could be a passage you agree with, or one you disagree with.
-The idea here is that the passage evokes some kind of response in you, one that makes you want to work with the passage to make it as meaningful as possible.
-A good length for your nugget is about one paragraph or so.
+The idea here is that the passage evokes some kind of response in you, one that makes you want to work with the passage to make it just as meaningful as possible.
+A good length for your nugget is about a paragraph or so.
 Too much, and it becomes unwieldy.
-Too little, and you do not have enough to work with.
+Too little, and you don't have enough to work with.

 How do you make something as meaningful as possible?
 Well, use your imagination.
-You will probably start by copying and pasting the nugget.
-Or if you are feeling very multimedia inclined, read your nugget aloud and create an audio file.
-From there, consider hyperlinks, illustrations, video clips, animated gifs, screenshots, infographics or whatever.
-Refer to the Extend Toolkit to help you with a technical tool selection choice for this activity.
+You'll probably start by copying and pasting the nugget.
+Or if you're feeling very multimedia inclined, read your nugget aloud and make an audio file.
+From there, consider hyperlinks, illustrations, video clips, animated gifs, screenshots, whatever.
+Make the experience as rich and interesting as you can.

 Obviously, one of the main goals of this assignment is to get you to read carefully and respond imaginatively.
 Your work with "nuggets" should be both fun and in earnest.
 It should demonstrate your own deep engagement and stimulate deep engagement for your reader as well.